Chilledheart/yass/README.md

 Looking for how to build from source?
 Take a look at [BUILDING.md] for more instructions.

+## Runtime requirements on Mingw
+If you are using windows operating system, there is no runtime requirement mostly.
+However, if you choose to use mingw binaries, it is necessary that you must make sure your OS has visual c++ 2010 runtime.
+For your reference, here is [x86 installer][vs2010_x86] download url and here is [x64 installer][vs2010_x64] one.

 ## License
 It is licensed with [GPLv2][license-link].